iamjoel/english-learn/acadsoc/content/002_choosing-a-gift.md

 Saleman: Sure(Of course).

 Do you think gift should be wrapped?
 Why or why not?
 Yes.
-Because gifting wrap gift can make gift more beautiful
+Because gifting wrap gift can make gift more beautiful and give sb a surprise.
 No. It's useless.
 It's a water of paper and ribbon.

 What gift did you send in previous Valentine’s day?